What Is A Redirect — Should You Use Web Redirects?

 1. Permanent And Temporary Redirects

 However, a domain change requires a much more permanent solution.
 Indeed, your old page is gone when you’re using a permanent redirect.
-The redirect URL forwarding will inform the search engine crawlers to memorise the new URL.
+Forwarding the redirect URL will inform the search engine crawlers to memorise the new URL.
 As a result, each time users visit your site, it automatically redirects them to the new page, eliminating the need to access the old page to view the new one.

 2. Server-Side Redirects